BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Besides, the software design needs qualified software engineers.
 A plugin approach assuming an empty framework to be extended by the client plugins would fail as it pushes too much pressure on the client.

-**A better approach is involving the software design within the SAA (i.e. the core framework).**
-The SAA should provide a generic design with some abstractions, interfaces, transformations, etc.
+Thus, the SAA should provide a generic design with some abstractions, interfaces, transformations, etc.
 Additionally, the SAA should be shipped with the plugins of the fundamental types (e.g. panel, beam, ISection, LC, isotropic material, etc.).
 In this approach, the client is mainly considered to develop the SAMMs which is crucial for the data security of the large companies.
-The SAA would still be extensible with introducing new plugins on top of these core plugins if the client needs a new specific type (e.g. a new fastener).
+The SAA would still be extensible with introducing new plugins on top of the compiled core plugins if the client needs a new specific type (e.g. a new fastener).

 A plugin shall include the following items: